-Long before Alan Menken brought Broadway to Disney, there was Richard Williams’ Raggedy Anne and Andy: A Musical Adventure, an animated film from 1977.
-Toys are preparing for their owner Marcella’s seventh birthday when a pirate captain breaks out of a snowglobe and kidnaps Marcella’s birthday present, a bisque doll called Babette.
-A loyal Raggedy Anne doll goes on an adventure to rescue Babette.
+Richard Williams’ Raggedy Anne and Andy: A Musical Adventure is an animated film from 1977.
+Toys are preparing for their owner Marcella’s seventh birthday when a pirate captain breaks out of a snowglobe and kidnaps Marcella’s birthday present, a bisque doll named Babette.
+A loyal Raggedy Anne doll goes on an adventure to save her.

 The toys in Raggedy Anne and Andy exhibit Nietzsche’s slave morality.
-They are fully subservient to Marcella, not because she’s nice or worthy, but because she’s a girl and they’re her toys.
-They seem to possess awareness and introspection.
+They are fully subservient to Marcella, not because she’s nice or worthy, but because of what they are and who she is.
+But they seem to possess awareness and introspection.
 Raggedy Andy is ashamed that he’s owned by a girl.
 The Twin Pennies are curious about what life is like outside the playroom.
 Most disturbingly, Raggedy Anne feels pain and discomfort at Marcella’s rough playing—the first thing she does is complain that she’s popped half her stitches.
 However, they seem to be at peace with their place in the universe.
 They can’t imagine freedom.
 The only characters who rebel are Babette and Captain Contagious, the villains.

-The movie is charming, and beautifully animated by 1970s standards (until the production ran out of money—believe me, you’ll notice when this happens.)
-Of special note are Tissa David’s sensitive Raggedy Anne and Andy, Art Babbitt’s Grecian-tragic Camel With Wrinkly Knees (with each of his humps embodying a different personality!), Emery Watkins’ voracious sucrose ocean Greedy, and the typical brilliance displayed in Richard Williams’ “No Girl’s Toy” sequence.
+The movie is charming, and lavishly animated by 1970s standards (until the production ran out of money—believe me, you’ll notice when this happens.)
+Of special note are Tissa David’s sensitive Raggedy Anne, Art Babbitt’s Grecian-tragic Camel With Wrinkly Knees (with each of his humps embodying a different personality), Emery Watkins’ voracious sucrose ocean Greedy, and the typical brilliance displayed in Richard Williams’ “No Girl’s Toy” sequence.

 (Not speculation at all).
 Talked with Dick [Williams].
 A friend had visited him and talked about how the CIA had funded the film.
 When I was talking with Dick about Emery [Hawkins] being fired, I asked if that was the CIA.
 Dick’s hands went in the air and he said loudly “those were the guys!!” and started to tell a story.
 His wife quickly came over and said “we’re not going to talk about that right now”.
 Later, while I was at the national archives searching for Private Snafu materials, I made a request to see material related to the CIA, ITT and Raggedy Ann and Andy.
 The freedom of information act is a wonderful thing.
 ITT was in trouble in GB and the states for being a front for the CIA.
 This led to the assassination of a candidate in South America, leaving egg on the face of ITT.
 They produced some childen’s programing to show they are a solid company with family values (and, of course, that idea is as ham-handed as it sounds).
 The programs were the Big Blue Marble and the animated feature Raggedy Ann and Andy.
 Raggedy Ann was to be released, at the latest, in the summer of 1976, in time for the big celebrations for the Bi-Centennial of the US.
 ITT bought Bobbs-Merrill for this purpose.
 Once the film was finished, they sold the Raggedy Ann film for $10 to Bobbs-Merrill and, somehow, allowed their assets to be sold back to itself.
 It is now owned by Random House.
 This is public record, and there’s many, many pages (thousands).
 I’ve just seen a handful.